camunda/camunda-docs-static/get-started/content/dmn11/drg.md

 # Create a new Decision in the DRD

 Click on the decision icon of the palette to create a new decision.
 Then, double-click on the decision and type *Beverages* to set the name.
-Change the type of the decision to *Decision Table*.
+Change the type of the decision to *Decision Table* by clicking on the wrench icon next to the "Beverages" decision and selecting "Decision Table".

 {{< img src="../img/modeler-drd-step3.png" >}}